I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "And night," a more willowy guard added with a crooked grin.

-The guard cringed as the scream echoed again, and the others only smirked and rolled their eyes.
+The guard cringed as the scream echoed again, and the others only smirked, and again rolled their eyes.

 "Don't worry," the woman told the newbie.
 "You get used to it."